department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/POA-Payment-History-Research-PLan.md

 - Document the veteran’s expectations of the tool.
   - Determine the tool’s intuitiveness.
   - Confirm the usage of the digital process compared to the paper form.
-  - Uncover during what point do veterans select a representative.
+  - Uncover when in the journey does the veterans select a representative.
     - After the VA has denied the claim.
     - After issues with VA bureaucracy.
     - After the veteran has vetted a VSO or attorney.